This guide contains a range of buyer and owner frequently asked questions about e collars and remote dog training collars.

 The weight range the e collar is designed for i.e. it might say ‘for dogs 8lbs and over’ (up to say 100 or 150lbs)

-The neck size that the collar strap fits i.e. it might say for dogs with neck sizes 6 to 28 inches
+The neck size that the collar strap fits i.e. it might say for dogs with neck sizes 6 to 28 inches.
+Measure you neck size and compare it to the collar strap length that the collar comes with

-The manufacturer should also provide you with sizing instructions in the product description.
-Follow these sizing instructions.
+The manufacturer should provide you with sizing instructions in the product description according to neck size, and also pet size/weight.

 What Is An E Collar/Remote Dog Training Collar?